-The stormwater management pond on the Ashton Village HOA property
+The stormwater management pond on the Ashton Village HOA property of the space feel larger and more accessible to the public.

-The other major opportunity for open space, a public green, and new amenities exists with any potential development of the properties on the southeast quadrant of the main intersection where the Sandy Spring Bank now sits.
-The easternmost portion of this collection of properties is a complex of wetlands and woodlands.
-The wetlands surround a spring that is the beginning of a tributary to the Patuxent River.
-These sensitive areas should be protected through Forest Conservation and remain in a natural condition.
-If feasible, a publicly accessible green should be located adjacent to the environmental features to provide visual access to the natural amenities and to make the usable portion of the space feel larger and more accessible to the public.
 This green may be in private or public ownership, to be determined at the time of development.
 Any green space in this area that is intended to be open to the general public should also directly access a public or private road to make the area welcoming to the greater Ashton community.